Jhon-crypt/socket_chat/README.md

 # TCP Socket Chat Application

-A professional client-server chat application built with Python using TCP sockets.
+A client-server chat application built with Python using TCP sockets.
 This application demonstrates the fundamentals of socket programming, TCP/IP communication, and real-time message transmission over networks.

 ## Features